 Normally, Insight merely enables greater comprehension of the arcane, things which were always there but invisible to our unenlightened eyes.
 In this case, the mad ones don’t seem to exist without Insight, and only come to exist after we approach with it.
 Even the eye collectors require us to have minimum Insight for their summoning rituals to work.
 Be that as it may, perhaps the spirits are actually roused by our enlightenment, more specifically the insanity inherent to our enlightenment.
 Our attunement to the arcane world irritates our mental and spiritual faculties, similar to their grudge, so they respond when prompted.
 If so, then their name may not be conveying that they are mad themselves — they act no less rational than any other evil spirit — but beings yielded from our own madness.

 But whether they technically be mad beings or madness beings, they are still there for the witches of Hemwick to conjure.
 The grave women give their elders body parts for their ceremonies and an army of spirits to protect themselves and the town.
 That is plenty reason to put so much importance on burial.
-However, the only thing rivaling Hemwick’s graves is its corpses, countless forming piles upon piles in body bags.
+However, the only thing rivaling Hemwick’s graves is its corpses, countless forming piles upon piles in body bags — and that is with the locals crows gobbling their share.
 Even if we presume the graves part of the locals’ long history as morticians, these are far too many cadavers to all originate from in town.
 Famitsu articles likewise describe the area as a “gravekeeper” town gathering and processing corpses not related to the populace.
 True to its Pthumerian heritage, Hemwick has been burying and protecting the dead from other places, two places in particular standing out: Castle Cainhurst and Yharnam.

 In regards to Cainhurst, we can spy the castle behind the witches’ mansion.
 While the bridge connecting the island to the mainland is now broken, it still clearly points toward Hemwick, and another broken viaduct rests right beside the witch dwelling.
 It is from this same bridge that we see a Cainhurst carriage roll up to take us to the castle, the pick-up point marked by a monument made in the Cainhurstian style.
 To access this crossing, one need get past the defensive walls enclosing it, preferably through the large gate opened from the inside.
 This leaves the witches not only safeguarding themselves, but also regulating access to the castle, which conversely could access them with ease.
 Also, where else would the nobles have been recruiting its lowborn servants if not from the nearby town?
 By all indications, Hemwick and Cainhurst shared a close relationship mirroring serf town and feudal lord’s castle.